FT

 Swansea CitySWA

-My previous work includes being a columnist for MyFootballWriter, but I have also done live match commentary for Horsham FC and GBVision.
-Also have recently joined the BBC Sport Final Score team.
-A former season ticket holder in the Barclay End, and an NCFC fan living in Brighton.
+A Sports Journalism graduate from the University of Brighton in 2024.
+Previous work includes being a columnist for MyFootballWriter, but also can be heard doing live match commentary for Horsham FC and on score-tracking apps for the Champions League.
+Recently joined the BBC Sport Final Score team doing reporting on EFL Championship matches.
+A former season ticket holder in the Barclay End, and still living in Brighton.

 View all articles →